freeCodeCamp/infra/__scratchpad__/README.md

-Add files in this directory are ignored.
+All files in this directory are ignored.
 This should be used as a local workspace.